hermehehe/Tokenizer/README.md

 **Hashtable Class**

-- Constructor creates a an array of linked lists which is the data structure of our hashtable
+- Constructor creates an array of linked lists which is the data structure of our hashtable
 - Also have a hashArraySize integer to remember the size of the hashtable (taken in from user input) to use in calculations like k mod m

 **Dictionary Class**